The first- and second-order magneto-optical effects and intrinsically anomalous transport in 2D van der Waals layered magnets CrXY (X = S, Se, Te; Y = Cl, Br, I): Results and discussion

 Figure~\ref{fig:crystall} shows the crystal structure of vdW layered materials Cr\textit{XY} (\textit{X} = S, Se, Te; \textit{Y} = Cl, Br, I).
 One can see that Cr\textit{XY} has a rectangular 2D primitive cell, in which a ML is made of two buckled planes of Cr$X$ sandwiched by two $Y$ sheets, and a BL is formed by two MLs with the AA stacking order referring to experimental works~\cite{Telford2020,Nathan2021,LeeKH2021,Klein2021}.
 The relaxed lattice constants of ML and BL structures are collected in supplemental Tab.~S1~\cite{SuppMater}.
 The calculated lattice constants of ML CrSBr, $a$ = 3.54 {\AA}, $b$ = 4.79 {\AA}, and thickness $d$ = 8.00 {\AA}, are in good agreement with the experimental results, $a$ = 3.50 {\AA}, $b$ = 4.76 {\AA}~\cite{Telford2020}, and $d$ = 7.8 $\pm$ 0.3 {\AA}~\cite{LeeKH2021}.

 The magnetic anisotropy plays a vital role in stabilizing the long-range magnetic order of 2D systems.
 The MAE is defined as the difference of total energies between different magnetization directions (such as, along the $x$-, $y$-, and $z$-axis), which can be directly obtained by the first-principles calculations.
 To determine the magnetic ground states, we calculate the MAE of ML and BL Cr\textit{XY}.
 Since the FM ground state of ML Cr\textit{XY} was predicted by a recent theoretical work~\cite{WANG2019293} and has been confirmed by two experimental works~\cite{Nathan2021,LeeKH2021}, here we directly adopt the FM configuration as the ground state of ML Cr\textit{XY}.
+Thus, the magnetic ground states for ML Cr\textit{XY} can also be determined by the Goodenough-Kanamori rules, i.e., superexchange mechanism~\cite{Anderson1950,GOODENOUGH1958,KANAMORI195987}.
+The magnetic exchange interactions can be judged by the angle of the chemical bonds connecting the ligand and two nearest-neighboring magnetic atoms.
+Particularly, a system prefers to be ferromagnetic if the angle equals 90$^\circ$.
+Taking ML CrSBr as an example, the bond angle of Cr-Br-Cr is 88.96$^\circ$, and the bond angles of Cr-S-Cr are 94.24$^\circ$ and 96.58$^\circ$, suggesting the ferromagnetic ground state.
 Our calculated MAE indicate that ML CrSI, CrSe\textit{Y} prefer to the in-plane magnetization along the $x$-axis, ML CrSCl, CrSBr, and CrTeCl are in favor of in-plane magnetization along the $y$-axis, while ML CrTeBr and CrTeI take for the out-of-plane $z$-axis magnetization.
-For the BL Cr\textit{XY}, we compare the total energy of FM and AFM states, and find that CrSI, CrSeCl, and CrTeCl exhibit the FM ground state, while the other six family members prefer to be AFM state.
+The evolution of the easy axis from in-plane to out-of-plane direction can be explained by the SOC strength of the systems.
+The atomic SOC strength increases gradually in the consequences of S $\rightarrow$ Se $\rightarrow$ Te and Cl $\rightarrow$ Br $\rightarrow$ I, and CrTeBr and CrTeI have the almost largest SOC strength among the other family compounds.
+It leads to the MAE results that CrTeBr and CrTeI have the out-of-plane $z$-axis magnetization, while the other family compounds have the in-plane $x$- or $y$-axis magnetization.
+This is similar to the case of 2D magnetic materials Cr$X_3$ ($X$ = Cl, Br, I)~\cite{KimHH2019}, in which the magnetization direction changes from in-plane (CrCl$_3$) to out-of-plane (CrI$_3$) with the increasing of SOC strength.
+For the BL Cr\textit{XY}, we compare the total energy of FM and AFM states (see supplemental Fig.~S3~\cite{SuppMater}), and find that CrSI, CrSeCl, and CrTeCl exhibit the FM ground state, while the other six family members prefer to be AFM state.
 The easy magnetization axes of BL Cr\textit{XY} are identical to that of ML Cr\textit{XY}.
 The above results are summarized in supplemental Tab.~S1~\cite{SuppMater}.
 The easy magnetization axis of CrSBr is along the $y$-axis, which is in an accordance with the experimental reports~\cite{Telford2020,Nathan2021,LeeKH2021}.